Modeling adaptive forward-looking behavior in epidemics on networks: The model

 \subsection{Model calibration}

-We consider a time step to be equal to one day.
-We calibrate the MF model on a disease having basic reproduction number $R_0=3$ in absence of any mitigation measure, implying that a single infection case is expected, on average, to generate three new cases in a population of fully susceptible individuals.
+We calibrate the model to fit the context of our analysis: a highly uncertain epidemic environment and a very short-horizon decision problem.
+We consider a time step equal to one day.\footnote{The code to reproduce the results of the manuscript is available at https://github.com/lorenzoamir/EpiNetworkPaper} We calibrate the MF model on a disease that has a basic reproduction number $R_0=3$ in the absence of any mitigation measure, implying that a single infection case is expected, on average, to generate three new cases in a population of fully susceptible individuals.
 We set $\mu=1/10$, thus assuming an average infectious period equal to 10 days.
 The choices of $R_0$ and $\mu$ imply, for the MF model, a value of the infection rate $\beta=0.3 / \langle k \rangle$, where $\langle k \rangle$ represents the average number of contacts per day.
-We fix $\langle k \rangle = 17.4$ (see Methods for more information on network generation), thus obtaining $\beta = 0.017$.
-The choice of the discount factor $\delta$ is more challenging and will be addressed later in this Section, after discussing the two main simplifying assumptions of our model in detail.
-Our choice for the epidemiological parameters is compatible with estimates of $R_0$ and $\mu$ for SARS-CoV-2 \cite{lauer2020incubation,gozzi2021estimating,byrne2020inferred}, and, more in general, with a typical rapidly transmitted respiratory infection, such as influenza \cite{lessler2009outbreak}.
+We fix $\langle k \rangle = 14.7$ (see Appendix: Methods for more information on network generation), thus obtaining $\beta = 0.02$.
+These epidemiological parameters are compatible with early estimates of $R_0$ and $\mu$ for SARS-CoV-2 \citep{lauer2020incubation,gozzi2021estimating,byrne2020inferred}, and, more in general, with a typical rapidly transmitted respiratory infection, such as influenza \citep{lessler2009outbreak}.

-A first simplifying assumption is to consider behavior to be homogeneous across all health states.
-While this assumption may not be realistic, other choices are also problematic.
-For instance, one could assume that infected individuals would always choose a maximum social activity $a=1$, since they can no longer get infected.
-Our assumption of considering that $S$ and $I$ individuals optimize in the same way their behavior is compatible with either individuals not knowing their health state (a concrete possibility in case of asymptomatic infections), or altruistic behavior.
-We also stress that assuming $a_t$ to be the same for all individuals does not necessarily mean that all individuals behave in the same way.
-Finally, we remark that the behavior of $R$ individuals is irrelevant since they do not participate in active links.

-Second, individuals believe that current conditions (i.e. the sizes of the $S$, $I$ and $R$ compartments and the present value of $a_t$) will remain unchanged when planning.
-One might argue that this assumption is only realistic in the near future, however, in our model, the future utility gets exponentially discounted because of the term $\delta^{\Delta t}$ in Eq. \eqref{eq: objective}.
-So although predictions are based on conditions that might not be valid in the distant future, they have less and less impact as they get further apart in time.
-On the other hand, assuming that individuals predict the future prevalence of the disease (for instance by means of the SIR model itself, \cite{farboodi2021internal}) can be equally unrealistic, since they may not know, for instance, the transmission and recovery rates.